-- 1. Attend National Youth Leadership Training (NYLT). - 2.
-Attend National Advanced Youth Leadership Experience (NAYLE). - 3.
+- 2. Attend National Youth Leadership Training (NYLT). - 2.
+Attend NYLT Leadership Academy. - 3.
+Attend National Advanced Youth Leadership Training (NAYLE). - 3.
+Attend a Kodiak Challenge. - 3.
+Attend SEAL (can only be counted if SEAL was not used for your Quartermaster Cruise requirement). - 3.
 Attend Wood Badge (youth 18 and over). - 3.
+Attend Leadership Challenge at Philmont or the Summit (youth 18 and over). - 3.
 Attend Seabadge (youth 18 and over).